apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

 The Amazon Web Services connection type enables the :ref:`AWS Integrations <AWS>`.

-.. important:: Amazon Web Services Connection could be tested in the UI/API or by call
+.. important:: The Amazon Web Services Connection can be tested in the UI/API or by calling
     :meth:`~airflow.providers.amazon.aws.hooks.base_aws.AwsGenericHook.test_connection`,
-    it is **important** to correct interpret result of this test.
+    it is **important** to correctly interpret the result of this test.
     During this test components of Amazon Provider invoke AWS Security Token Service API `GetCallerIdentity <https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html>`__.
-    This service **only** could check is your credentials valid or not.
+    This service can  **only** check if your credentials are valid.
-    Unfortunately it is not possible to validate is this credentials has access to specific AWS service or not.
+    Unfortunately it is not possible to validate if credentials have access to specific AWS service or not.

-    If you use Amazon Provider for communicate with AWS API compatible services (MinIO, LocalStack, etc.) test connection failure **doesn't mean** that your connection has wrong credentials.
+    If you use the Amazon Provider to communicate with AWS API compatible services (MinIO, LocalStack, etc.) test connection failure **doesn't mean** that your connection has wrong credentials.
-    Many of compatible services provide only limited amount of AWS API services, and most of them not implement AWS STS GetCallerIdentity method.
+    Many compatible services provide only a limited number of AWS API services, and most of them do not implement the AWS STS GetCallerIdentity method.

 Authenticating to AWS